UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Other_Software.md

 need to add the `!PAL` keyword to your input file to tell it how many processes to use.
 (You do not use `mpirun` or `gerun` with ORCA).

+ORCA is available on the clusters under an academic license.
+To use ORCA, join the [ORCA forum](https://orcaforum.kofo.mpg.de/app.php/portal) and accept the end user license agreement.
+Then email us and we will add your account to the `ag-archpc-orca` license group.

 ### Picard